Locate your session storage

 1 2 3 4 5 6 7 'session' => array ( 'save' => 'db', 'gc_probability' => 1, 'gc_divisor' => 1000, 'gc_maxlifetime' => 1440 ),

-The configuration depends on the traffic and specific needs of a certain Commerce application.
+The configuration varies, depending on the traffic and specific needs of the merchant’s website.